voguh/unichat/README.md

 ## 📜 License

-This project is licensed under the [GNU LESSER GENERAL PUBLIC LICENSE, Version 3](./LICENSE).
+This project is licensed under the [Mozilla Public License, Version 2.0](./LICENSE).
 The example widgets located in the `widgets/default` folder are an exception and are licensed under the MIT License.